gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

 Default <code>log-level</code> is **config**.
-This annotation does not adjust log levels in your application and is only used for [vmware-gemfire-short-name].
+This annotation does not adjust log levels in your application and is only used for GemFire.

 See
 [@EnableLogging Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableLogging.html).

 For more information, see [Configuring Logging](bootstrap-annotations.html#configuring-logging)
-_Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+_Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-statistics"></a>Configure Statistics

-To gather [vmware-gemfire-short-name] statistics at runtime, annotate your Spring,
+To gather GemFire statistics at runtime, annotate your Spring,
-[vmware-gemfire-short-name] client or server application class with
+GemFire client or server application class with
 `@EnableStatistics`, as follows:

 ```highlight